siamak4mo/goChat/go_server/README.txt

   ===============

 copy the `go_server/gochat_server.template` file to `gochat_server.json`
-and make sure json file and `server.bin` binary are in a same folder
+and make sure json file and `server.bin` binary are in the same folder

 * listen_addr:
   change to `0.0.0.0:PORT` to listen to all connections